-Each user connected to a video conference is assigned a role which determines their level of control over the meeting.
+Each user connected to a video conference is assigned a role that determines their level of control over the meeting.

 For more information, see Zoom's documentation.